Kensal Green Cemetery: Dissenters' Chapel

-The Reformers' Memorial
+Reformers' Memorial

 The Reformers' Memorial was erected in 1885.
 It was erected at the instigation of Joseph Corfield "to the memory of men and women who have generously given their time and means to improve the conditions and enlarge the happiness of all classes of society".
 The monument has lists of names of reformers and radicals on its north and east sides (together with further names added in 1907 by Emma Corfield).
 It is paired with the Robert Owen memorial, and a second instance of a non-funerary memorial in the cemetery's nonconformist section.

 The memorial was amended to include Lloyd Jones to recognise his contribution.